ava-labs/avalanche-cli/README.md

 `avalanche network start [snapshotName]`

 `snapshotName` is optional, if provided the named snapshot will be used to start the network (if found).
-If not provided, the last snapshot created with a nameless `stop` will be used.
+If not provided, the last snapshot created with a unnamed `stop` will be used.

 If the default snapshot doesn't exist (because no `stop` has been run yet, and/or no subnet has been deployed yet), the command will fail.